MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 5. On the **Add permissions** blade, select **Add \<organization name> - All members**.
 For example, if your organization name is Vanarsdel, you see the following option to select:

-    This option automatically selects all the users in your organization who have an email address that can be used to assign permissions.
+    This option automatically selects all the users in your organization who can be granted permissions.
 However, you can see from the other options that you could browse and search for groups or users from your tenant.
 Or, when you select the **Enter details** option, you can specify individual email addresses or even all users from another organization.

-6. By default, all permissions are granted.
+6. You see by default, all permissions are granted.
 For this tutorial, keep this default.
 You can experiment with different permissions later and read how they restrict what the specified users can do with the protected document or email.

 7. Click **OK** to close this **Add permissions** blade.
 Then click **OK** on the **Protection** blade, which keeps the default settings for content expiration and offline access.